Today I’m hosting beautiful photography from Grand Teton National Park taken by Reid Fuller from Dotting The Map Blog.

 But as we donned sweaters and hats and sat back viewing the lake that reflected the image of the surrounding mountains hearing sounds of nothing else than the occasional thunk of rocks being thrown in the water by tiny hands, we couldn’t help but feel a reverence and a sense of peace.

-Grand Teton National Park is often times visited in a second glance to Yellowstone National Park.
+Grand Teton National Park is often times visited in a second glance at Yellowstone National Park.
 There is something magical about this place.
 It’s quiet, majestic and a step back in time.

 The mountains remind you of the pure beauty this world has to offer.
 Nothing man-made, nothing you can package and sell, just the earth in all it’s magnificent glory.